Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 The gym debate that never gets resolved: paneer vs chicken for muscle building.

 Non-vegetarians swear by chicken.
 Vegetarians defend paneer.
-And everyone has an opinion.
+And everyone has an opinion based on very little actual data.

 Here is the honest answer — based on protein science, amino acid data, and actual 2026 Indian market prices.
 No filler, no "both are great in their own way" cop-outs.